Juan Orol: Legacy

 Juan Orol was a "one man band" in his movies.
 In most of them, he participated in more than two or three of the main activities of the film: production manager, director, producer, writer or actor.
 He was a man who felt he should participate in and supervise everything.
 Despite this, he was not a sophisticated technician, unlike his friend Ramon Peon.
 Orol did things because of his drive and his passion for the films without taking much time in his studio.
 He did not try to explain the psychology of his characters and the geography of the locations that he used.
 For him it was enough that there were scenes and characters.
 However, his films proved successful and managed to reach the public taste.
 Not surprisingly, Orol boasted that he was The director of the crowds.

-Juan Orol has been compared with American filmmaker Ed Wood, canonized as "the worst director of all time".
-However, unlike the American filmmaker, Orol did not need a posthumous tribute to be recognized.
-He earned box office success in his time, the public admired his filmic muses and his evil gangsters, no matter the plot and technical poverty of his productions.
-He ignored criticism of his work, like with I Hate You and I Love You (1957), a film that the critics directly called "very bad".
-He even had the luxury of doing remakes of his own work: he made a new version of Dear Mother, his biggest hit, in 1950.
-Ed Wood, meanwhile, never hit the mainstream.
-His works were a succession of failures with limited exhibitions, and he only made a fifth of the number of films that Orol made.
-But both share the precariousness of their mode of production, and today are considered "cult directors".